d3i-infra/com-soc-science-demo-uva/README.md

+# Computational social science demonstration 2023

+This repository contains a PORT data donation flow, which will be used as an instructional tool for students to learn about their own data, and data donation in general.

 # Port

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.